5 reasons why you should travel to Germany right now

 The most famous place of the world level is the Berghain club, located in Berlin, the capital of Germany.
 It is challenging to get there, and it is hard to pass the control at the entrance, but this is precisely the place where many fans of electronic music come from all over the world and dream to get there.
 Undoubtedly, this is a paradise for all lovers of this musical direction.

 Germany is a country of opportunities for everyone; it is a country where you can find an invaluable experience and get unforgettable emotions.
 This is the country where you should go right now and have a rest both mentally and physically.

-Nigina was born in New Delhi, India but originally she is Kyrgyz, Uzbek girl with Uyghur, Tatar, Chinese, Belarusian and Russian roots.
-She was raised in Berlin, Germany where she lives currently.
+Nigina was born in New Delhi, India, but originally she is a Kyrgyz, Uzbek girl with Uyghur, Tatar, Chinese, Belarusian and Russian roots.
+She was raised in Berlin, Germany, where she lives currently.
 She is a nomad who has been to 40 different countries.
 Ex-snowboarder/freeride.
 As a photographer and a journalist, she wants people to be inspired by our Earth.
-She suggests to explore together how incredible our world is!
+She suggests people explore how incredible our world is!